Walking on Spheres and Talking to Neighbors: Variance Reduction for Laplace's Equation: Introduction

-Mesh-based methods, such as finite-difference, finite-element and finite-volume methods, rely on a spatial discretization of the domain into a (possibly irregular) set of elements on which the solution will be approximated.
-The computational requirements to achieve accurate solutions with these methods scales with the complexity of the solution domain.
-In particular, complex domains that feature rough boundaries or sharp points can require a very large number of elements to both accurately conform to the boundary and resolve strong gradients in the solution that typically arise in the vicinity of these features.
+Mesh-based methods, such as finite-difference, finite-element, and finite-volume methods, rely on spatial discretizations of the domain on which the solution is approximated.
+Complicated domains with rough boundaries or sharp points can require a very fine discretization to accurately represent the boundary and resolve strong gradients in the solution.
+These approximations are computed as the solution to a linear system with size depending on the granularity of the discretization.
+In applications such as thermal analysis of a mechanical system, we may only be interested in the solution near a critical component.
+In this case, it is inefficient to globally solve Laplace's equation when we are only interested in the solution on a small subset of the domain.

-In addition, computing the solution $u(x)$ to Eq. (\ref{eq:laplace}) at a point $x$ requires solving a large system of linear equations to obtain a global solution, which can become expensive as the discretization is refined.
-This motivates using alternative methods that are both mesh-free and do not use global solves to compute the solution at a point $x$.